INSIGHT-Italy is no country for young chefs

 Sanna had worked in kitchens on the Mediterranean island and in northern Italy for four years, starting when he was only 19.
 But he was toiling 60 hours a week to take home just 1,800 euros ($1,963.26) a month, at best.
 In the busy summer season, he'd be at the stove every day for two months, without a break.

-Then a fellow chef put him in contact with a restauranteur looking for cooks in New York, Sanna said.
+Then a fellow chef put him in contact with a restaurateur looking for cooks in New York, Sanna said.
 He accepted without giving it a second thought.

 For the past year, the 25-year-old has cooked at Piccola Cucina, an Italian restaurant in Manhattan's glitzy SoHo district, home to designer boutiques and high-end art galleries.
 In New York, he can pull down $7,000 a month, working a 50-hour week.